Bernard S. Donefer

 New York, New York 10012-1126

-Bernard Donefer's career in financial services included work with banks, securities firms and exchanges in the US, Europe and Asia where he held senior management positions including the presidency of two international financial software firms.
-He is Adjunct Associate Professor at the NYU Stern Graduate Business School.
-At Stern since 2004, Prof. Donefer teaches Financial Information Systems and Risk Management in IT and co-teaches FinTech Risk Management in the MBA program.
+Bernard Donefer's extensive career in financial services included work with banks, securities firms and exchanges in the US, Europe and Asia, where he held senior management positions including the presidency of two international financial software firms.
+He has been an Adjunct Associate Professor at Stern since 2004.
+Prof. Donefer teaches Financial Information Systems and Risk Management in IT and co-teaches FinTech Risk Management in the MBA program.
 He retired as Distinguished Lecturer and Associate Director of the Wasserman Trading Floor, Subotnick Financial Services Center at the Zicklin Business School at Baruch College, City University of New York.
 He holds an MBA in Finance from Stern.

-As an expert witness in financial services practices, software patents, fraud cases and cryptocurrencies, he has testified in federal court, SEC hearings and FINRA arbitrations.
+As an expert witness in financial services practices, software patents, cryptocurrencies and fraud cases, he has testified in federal court, SEC hearings and FINRA arbitrations.

 He volunteered with Sponsors for Educational Opportunity (SEO) in development and training.
 He has acted as a volunteer advisor or board member to St. Luke's Chamber Ensemble, Boston's Artists for Humanity, Poets in the Schools, Volunteers for the Arts and the Volunteer Urban Consulting Group.

 A frequent industry commentator, Prof. Donefer chaired and moderated panels at fintech, algo, HFT and hedge fund conferences on the challenges, risks and opportunities of electronic trading in global markets.
 He has spoken at the Council on Foreign Relations in Washington DC, the NY Bar Association, SIAA/FISD, TradeTech and is frequently quoted in the national and international press.
 Link to Prof. Donefer's press quotes and public speaking engagements, Press Quotes